-TikTok enlists its creators to help combat misinformation
+TikTok has a misinformation problem—and is turning to popular creators for help

 TikTok videos are quick bursts of comedy, home-made ingenuity, dancing, weirdness, and personality that make user-created content look like a really good idea again.
 But the medium’s best traits may also help spread falsehoods and propaganda.

-You don’t have to look far to find various forms of misinformation on TikTok, from anti-vaxxers to people selling the flatly false claim that 5G networks cause coronavirus.
+You don’t have to look far to find various forms of misinformation on TikTok, from anti-vaxxers to people selling the flatly false claim that 5G networks cause coronavirus symptoms.
 You can also find plenty of pro-Trump accounts featuring the president spouting half-truths.

 Now, TikTok is debuting a new set of videos on the platform that aim to educate its users on how to recognize misinformation posted by other users, then refrain from sharing it.
 The campaign, called “Be Informed,” features a number of TikTok’s most popular video makers, who address topics such as how to scrutinize the credibility of the sources of TikTok videos and how to distinguish fact from opinion.